 Reducing the number of MRO suppliers is also a goal for a number of participants.
 Aggregate Industries, for example, went from 500 suppliers to 20 in the space of just five years.
 Its Senior Category Manager, Adam Boulter, is clear about the benefits of this.
 “We used to have a large P2P department,” he said, but fewer suppliers mean fewer invoices, so, “It's now less than half of what it used to be, this is achieved by working strategically with fewer suppliers to reduce manual invoicing and move to automation which equates to huge savings per year.”

 For Yorkshire Water, health and safety is a big factor.
-As David Llewellyn, Category Manager, explained: “We’re on a health and safety drive.
-By rationalising, we’re better able to make sure that all the suppliers we’re using provide genuine items and reduce the risk of counterfeit products.”
+As David Llewellyn, former Category Manager at the utlity company before moving to the role of Lead Buyer at civil engineering firm JN Bentley, explained: “At Yorkshire Water, we were on a health and safety drive.
+By rationalising, we were better able to make sure that all the suppliers we used provided genuine items reducing the risk of counterfeit products.”

 The importance of compliance